Australian Fighting Championship

-Australian Fighting Championship (AFC) is an Australian mixed martial arts (MMA) organisation based in Melbourne.
-In 2013 AFC was described as Australia's leading MMA organisation by MMA Kanvas and is part of Sherdog's list of top 50 global MMA organisations (2014).
-Since AFC 4, all events have been successfully streamed live via pay-per-view.
+Australian Fighting Championship (AFC) was an Australian mixed martial arts (MMA) organisation based in Melbourne.
+In 2013, AFC was described as Australia's leading MMA organisation by MMA Kanvas and was part of Sherdog's list of top 50 global MMA organisations (2014).
+Since AFC 4, all events were successfully streamed live via pay-per-view.

-AFC was the second ranked Australasian promotion in 2013 according to MMA media outlet Fight Sport Asia.
-AFC CEO Adam Milankovic has had multiple media appearances promotioning the sport of MMA to the public.
+AFC was the second-ranked Australasian promotion in 2013 according to MMA media outlet Fight Sport Asia.
+AFC CEO Adam Milankovic has had multiple media appearances promoting the sport of MMA to the public.
 AFC has showcased the talents of elite Australian and New Zealand mixed martial artists alongside international talent.
-2017 has seen the expansion of the promotion into Mainland China and a major rebranding to the Australasian Fighting Championship (AFC).
+2017 saw the expansion of the promotion into Mainland China and a major rebranding to the Australasian Fighting Championship (AFC).

 Cage ban

-The 2008 "cage ban" in Victoria meant MMA competitions, while legal were conducted inside a boxing ring and not a purpose built cage (with the exception of AFC 9 in Albury, New South Wales).
+The 2008 "cage ban" in Victoria meant MMA competitions, while legal, had to be conducted inside a boxing ring and not a purpose built cage (with the exception of AFC 9 in Albury, New South Wales).
 In the Victorian State election in November 2014, The Victorian branch of the Labor Party campaigned to revoke the cage ban.
 With success in the election the ban is set to be repealed allowing AFC to promote MMA in a caged enclosure to ensure optimum safety of fighters.